Mungo Park (explorer): Aftermath

 Amadi paid a Peulh man to obtain Park's sword belt.
 Amadi then returned first to Sansanding and then to Segou.
-After, Amadi went to Dacha and told the king what had passed.
+After, Amadi went to Dacha and told the king what had occurred.
 The king sent an army past "Tombouctou" (Timbuktu) to Sacha but decided that Haoussa was too far for a punitive expedition.
 Instead they went to Massina, a small "Paul" Peulh country where they took all the cattle and returned home.
 Amadi appears to have been part of this expedition: "We came altogether back to Sego" (Segou).
 Amadi then returned to Sansanding via Sego.
 Eventually the Peulh man obtained the sword belt and after a voyage of eight months met up with Amadi and gave him the belt.
 Isaaco met Amadi in Sego and having obtained the sword belt returned to Senegal.

 Isaaco, and later Richard Lander, obtained some of Park's effects, but his journal was never recovered.
 In 1827 his second son, Thomas, landed on the Guinea coast, intending to make his way to Bussa, where he thought his father might be detained a prisoner; but after penetrating a little distance inland he died of fever.
 Park's widow, Allison, received a previously agreed upon £4,000 settlement from the African Association as a result of the death of Mungo Park.
 She died in 1840.
 Mungo Park's remains are believed to have been buried along the banks of the River Niger in Jebba, Nigeria.

 With Park's death the mystery of the Niger remained unsolved.
 Park's theory that the Niger and Congo were the same river became the general opinion in the years after his death.
 However even while Park was alive, an amateur German geographer named Reichard proposed the Niger delta was the mouth of the river, but his theory was one of many and did not have much currency because the delta had so many small streams it did not appear to be from a great river.
-In 1821, James McQueen published a book, the result of 25 years of research, in which he correctly (it would later be seen) laid out the entire course of the Niger, however like Reichard, his theories did not receive much notice.
-A number of failed expeditions were mounted but the mystery would finally be solved 25 years after Park's death, in 1830.
+In 1821, James McQueen published a book, the result of 25 years of research, in which he correctly (it would later be seen) laid out the entire course of the Niger; however, like Reichard, his theories did not receive much notice.
+A number of failed expeditions were mounted, but the mystery would finally be solved 25 years after Park's death, in 1830.
 Richard Lander and his brother became the first Europeans to follow the course of the Niger from source to ocean.

-His son Mungo Park (1800-1823) died in India at the age of 22, while in government service, and was buried at Trichinopoly.
+His son Mungo Park (1800–1823) died in India at the age of 22, while in government service, and was buried at Trichinopoly.